 A view from the dunes behind Gairloch beach.

 Looking out to the bay from above Gairloch beach.

 A view from the dunes at Big Sand beach in Gairloch.

-On a fine weather day, Big Sand beach was the setting for this re-visit to Gairloch.
+On a fine weather day, Big Sand beach was the setting for this visit to Gairloch.
 This is the most expansive of the beaches around the bay, with tall dunes that sit behind the beach.
-Out to sea, whales and dolphins can be spotted in the wide bay, as you look across to the yachting haven at Badachro.
-This is a fine beach to enjoy a walk on, with myriad elemental stimuli all around.
+Out to sea, whales and dolphins can be spotted in the wide bay as you look across to the yachting haven at Badachro.
+This is a fine beach for a walk, with myriad elemental stimuli all around.
 Highly recommended.

 A maritime perspective from Wim.

 What the beach means to Gusta.